Blowup: Plot

 Thomas examines a blurred figure on the ground under a bush in the blow-up, which he suspects is the dead body of a man shot by the gunman.
 As evening falls, he goes back to the park without his camera and finds the body, but is scared off by the sound of a twig breaking.
 He returns to his studio to find it ransacked, with all of the negatives and prints gone except for one very grainy blow-up of what is possibly the body.

 After driving into town, he sees Jane and follows her into the Ricky-Tick club, where the Yardbirds are performing the song "Stroll On".
 A buzzing noise in guitarist Jeff Beck's amplifier angers him so much that he smashes his guitar and throws its neck into the crowd.
 The crowd, previously disengaged, fights over the guitar neck.
 Thomas grabs the neck and runs out of the club, with much of the crowd chasing after him; once he is away from the crowd, he tosses the neck away and walks on.
 A passer-by picks up the neck and examines it, but also discards it.

 At a drug-drenched party in a house on the Thames, Thomas asks a cannabis-addled Ron to come to the park as a witness, but cannot convince him of what has happened.
 Instead, Thomas joins the party at Ron's insistence and wakes up in the house at sunrise.
 He then returns to the park alone, only to find that the body is gone.

 Thomas watches a mime troupe perform a mock-tennis match at the park, and picks up the imaginary ball and throws it back to the two players when asked.
 As he watches the mimes continue to play, the sound of the ball being played is heard.
 His image then fades away, leaving only the grass.

 Cast

-Uncredited members of the cast include Tsai Chin as Thomas's receptionist, Susan Brodrick as the antiquarian, Ronan O'Casey as Jane’s lover/victim in park.
-Jill Kennington, Peggy Moffitt and Donyale Luna appear as Thomas’ models.
+Uncredited members of the cast include Ronan O'Casey as Jane’s lover/victim in park, Susan Brodrick as the antiquarian, and Tsai Chin as Thomas's receptionist.
+Jill Kennington, Peggy Moffitt and Donyale Luna appear as Thomas' models.
 The Yardbirds (Jeff Beck, Jimmy Page, Chris Dreja, Jim McCarty, and Keith Relf) appear as themselves.

 Piers Gough and Janet Street-Porter appear as uncredited extras in the nightclub sequence.
 Julio Cortázar, the author of the source short story, makes a cameo appearance as a homeless man.
-Real-life photographer Reg Wilkins, who was one of the inspirations for Thomas’ character, appears as his assistant.
+Real-life photographer Reg Wilkins, who was one of the inspirations for Thomas' character, appears as his assistant.